dzvilius/easy-inventory/ux/User_Stories.md

 # User Stories

 A list of EPICs and user stories for this project.
-Please check out [Wireframes](wireframes/Main.md) for visual reference.
+Please see [Wireframes](wireframes/Main.md) for visual reference.

 - [Front-end Stories](#front-end-stories)
 - [Back-end Stories](#back-end-stories)